Diocese of Ogdensburg: 1939 to 1993

 Conroy served in Ogdensburg until his death in 1939.
-After he died, Monaghan automatically succeeded him as the next bishop of Ogdensburg.
+After he died, Monaghan succeeded him as the next bishop of Ogdensburg.
 Monaghan died three years later in an accident.
-Pope Pius XII then selected Bryan McEntegart from the Archdiocese of New York to replace Monaghan.
-Shortly after his installation, the Cathedral of Ogdensburg was destroyed by fire; however, McEntegart constructed a new edifice within months.
-McEntegart resigned his position in 1953 to become rector of the Catholic University of America in Washington, D.C.
+Bryan McEntegart replaced Monaghan.
+Shortly after his installation, the Cathedral of Ogdensburg was destroyed by fire; McEntegart oversaw construction of a new edifice that was completed in less than a year.
+McEntegart resigned in 1953 and become rector of the Catholic University of America in Washington, D.C.

-Pius XII appointed Auxiliary Bishop Walter P. Kellenberg of New York as the next bishop of Ogdensburg.
+Pius XII appointed Auxiliary Bishop Walter P. Kellenberg as the next bishop of Ogdensburg.
 During his short tenure, Kellenberg expanded the diocese's Departments of Education and Catechetics and increased the number of parochial schools.
 Kellenberg was named by the same pope as the first bishop of the Diocese of Rockville Centre in 1957.
 Pius XII then selected Auxiliary Bishop James Navagh of the Diocese of Raleigh that same year to serve as bishop of Ogdensburg.
 He founded Mater Dei College in Ogdensburg in 1960.

 In May 1963, Pope John XXIII selected Auxiliary Bishop Leo Smith of the Diocese of Buffalo as bishop of Ogdensburg.
 However, Smith died later that year.
-Pope Paul VI in 1964 then named Monsignor Thomas Donnellan of New York to replace Smith.
-Four years later in 1968, the pope elevated Donnellan to bishop of the Archdiocese of Atlanta.
+Pope Paul VI in 1964 then named Thomas Donnellan to replace Smith.
+Four years later in 1968, Donnellan transferred to the Archdiocese of Atlanta.

-Paul VI named Auxiliary Bishop Stanislaus Brzana of Buffalo in 1968 as the next bishop of Ogdensburg.
-He also established several churches and education centers, and was active in regional civic and social activities, including caring for striking miners and their families.
+Auxiliary Bishop Stanislaus Brzana of Buffalo was the next bishop of Ogdensburg, as of 1968.
+He established several churches and education centers, and was active in regional civic and social activities, including caring for striking miners and their families.
 Brzana served 25 years as bishop in Ogdensburg, retiring in 1993.